Bjørn Martin Kristensen: Norway U20

 In August 2021, Kristensen was included in the 20-player squad of the Norway U20 that competed in the 2021–22 Under 20 Elite League.
 In November 2021, he made his debut for Norway U20 in a 1–1 away draw against Czech Republic U20, coming in as a substitute replacing Magnus Knudsen in the 75th minute.

 Philippines

 In 2024, Kristensen was reportedly among the diaspora players being recruited by head coach Tom Saintfiet to play for Philippines.
 Several months later, Kristensen was included in the 23-man squad of the Philippines for the 2024 Merdeka Tournament in Malaysia.
 He made his debut for the Philippines in a 2–1 defeat against Malaysia.
 Kristensen scored his first international goal for the Philippines in a 3–1 defeat against Thailand in the 2024 King's Cup semi-finals.
 He scored his second goal on 14 November 2024 in a friendly match against Hong Kong in a 3–1 defeat.

-On 9 October 2025, Kristensen scored four goals against Timor-Leste in a 4–1 win in the 2027 AFC Asian Cup qualification third round.
+On 9 October 2025, Kristensen scored a haul (four goals) against Timor-Leste in a 4–1 win in the 2027 AFC Asian Cup qualification third round.